netdata/netdata/README.md

 When your Netdata nodes are connected to Netdata Cloud, you can (on top of the above):

-- Access your Netdata agents from anywhere
+- Access your Netdata Agents from anywhere
-- Access sensitive Netdata agent features (like "Netdata Functions": processes, systemd-journal)
+- Access sensitive Netdata Agent features (like "Netdata Functions": processes, systemd-journal)
 - Organize your infra in spaces and Rooms
 - Create, manage, and share **custom dashboards**
 - Invite your team and assign roles to them (Role-Based Access Control)